-To be successful in any field of activity, it is necessary to have a lot of practical experience and a good theoretical background.
-The field of software architecture is no exception.
-And if one can get their practical experience only from participating in real-life projects, the theoretical knowledge can be improved at home.
+It is necessary to have much practical experience and an excellent theoretical background to be successful in any field of activity.
+The area of software architecture is no exception.
+If one can get their practical experience only from participating in real-life projects, the theoretical knowledge can be improved at home.

 One of the main differences between the development theory and theory of software architecture is that knowledge is becoming obsolete more slowly for the latter.
 So, if you have found a resource of the 2000s, it is likely to be still relevant.

-I would recommend you to start your acquaintance with the theory of software architecture with reading some books.
-This article will suggest you which ones suit the best.
+I would recommend you to start your acquaintance with the theory of software architecture by reading some books.
+This article suggests which ones suit the best.

 - The Path to Becoming a Software Architect

 - Stakeholders in Software Architecture

 - Certificates in Software Architecture

 - System Design Cheat Sheet